AshishEPAM/assignment-wikipedia-test/README.md

 'browserName' is the name of the browser where you want to run the test.
 Only 'GoogleChrome' is supported at the moment.

-If the test runs successfully, then you will get below report.
+If the test runs successfully, then we get below report.

 Example : PS C:\Users\Ashish_Sahu\AssignmentWorkspace\assignment-wikipedia-test> mvn clean test -DbrowserName="GoogleChrome"